-Use of RTDM is not covered in this manual.
-Product literature and a user's manual can be downloaded from our web site at www.campbellsci.com.
+RTMC Pro is not covered in this manual.
+RTMC Pro comes with a separate user's manual.
+Product literature can be downloaded from our website at www.campbellsci.com.

 13.5 Baler

 Baler is a LoggerNet client application that allows you to set up a schedule on which data will be retrieved from the LoggerNet server and saved to a file on a remote computer.
 Tables are selected for baling from the dataloggers in the LoggerNet network.
 The Baler will create a separate file for each selected table.
 The data can be saved in TOAC1, TOA5, TOB, or CSV format.